gpazevedo/SpaceX/PROGRESS.md

 ## Connecting to a REST API

-Connecting the SpaceX v2 REST API to our server
+Connecting the SpaceX v2 REST API to our server, building an access to the API.

 [Coding](./server/src/datasources/launch.js)